CSRI-2024/lemmatizer_gaelic/README.md

 ## Quickstart: Using the Scottish Gaelic Lemmatizer (`gd_core_web_sm`)

 The `gd_core_web_sm` package provides a fully integrated Scottish Gaelic NLP pipeline, including a rule-based lemmatizer, lightweight POS tagger, and Gaelic-specific preprocessing (lenition, accents, emphatics, prosthetics).
-This Quickstart shows how to install, load, and use the model effectively.
-Note: Note: `gd_core_web_sm` is an independently developed model and is not an official spaCy model.
+This Quickstart shows how to install, load, and use the model effectively. ### Note: `gd_core_web_sm` is an independently developed model and is not an official spaCy model.

 ---